 SCG says otherwise.
 Each causal domain is a geometrically distinct region of the galaxy — a zone in which the scalar density field has its own local curvature character, its own exponent Bi, its own kinematic identity.
 The domain boundaries at Δri = γ_cause · √ri are not arbitrary breakpoints chosen to improve a fit.
 They are where the causal field undergoes a geometric closure — where one coherence scale ends and the next begins.
 Crossing a domain boundary means entering physically distinct territory.

 This is why the SCG pipeline treats each domain independently.
 Bi is read locally within each pre-defined region.
 The amplitude is anchored locally.
 The RMSD is computed per domain.
-The galaxy is not forced into a single geometric identity it does not possess.
-It is allowed to be — as it actually is — a succession of distinct causal regimes, each described by the same invariant law operating at a different local curvature.
+The galaxy is allowed to be — as it actually is — a succession of distinct causal regimes, each described by the same invariant law operating at a different local curvature.

 The most important insight from applying the γ_cause pipeline at scale is this: high RMSD does not mean the model failed.
 It means the galaxy experienced something.
 The invariant faithfully describes systems in causal equilibrium.
 When a galaxy has been disturbed — by a merger, a tidal interaction, a disk warp — its velocity field carries the memory of that event, and the RMSD reads it.